shiuu/bird-report/README.md

 The following fuctionalities are ready for demo:
 - Display report list, report details;
 - Create new reports;
-- Add new birds in report details;
+- Add new birds in reports;
 - In report details, filtering bird species by common/uncommon birds;
 - In report details, sorting bird species by name or by taxonomic index;
 - Login form, Edit Profile form, Logout.